-NOTE: I did not say you “should” read 52 books a year- this post talks about why I advocate eliminating this word from your vocabulary forever- just that you may be surprised that you can.
+NOTE: I did not say you “should” read 52 books a year- the word “should” is so problematic – just that you may be surprised that you can.

 Your motivation may be to lean into a “new year fresh start”.
 Or, maybe you want to become a confident business woman so you’ve picked up some books on courage and confidence.
 No matter the reason, I want you to know that you can do it!
 Let’s dive into how it’s done.